amazon-archives/aws-hangouts/20140130_cfn/README.md

 ========================================================
 Thanks for joining AWS Developer Community Manager Evan Brown for CloudFormation Office Hours.
 The Hangout starts at 9:00 AM PST on Thursday, January 30, and is scheduled for 30 minutes.

-This week we're joined by [Adam Thomas](http://www.linkedin.com/pub/adam-thomas/12/215/621/), a Software Development Engineer at AWS.
+This week we're joined by [Adam Thomas](http://www.linkedin.com/pub/adam-thomas/12/215/621/), a Software Development Engineer at AWS, and Chetan Dandekar, Senior Product Manager for CloudFormation.
 You'll learn from Adam how to securely download content from S3 onto your EC2 Instances when using `cfn-init`, and he'll hang around to help answer questions.

 [Check out the index](../README.md) for a list of our previous Hangouts, including detailed agenda and recordings.